Mortgage Payoff vs. Invest Calculator

 Total monthly outflow$1,200 / mo

-Savings clear the mortgage immediately, so the portfolio starts at zero and grows from monthly contributions only.
+Savings clear the mortgage immediately, so the portfolio starts at zero and grows from monthly contributions only, tracked over time.

 Final portfolio